 Lead Market advantages can also exist when a low price level comes together with an average, or even slightly below-average, propensity to consume.
 In these markets, too, the quantity demanded is above average.
 However, the low price level means that demand specialisation does not appear significantly positive.
-In some countries a high price level is found with high demand specialisation, this suggests that price elasticity on the market is low.
+In some countries, the propensity to consume remains low in spite of a relatively low price level, i.e. the relatively low prices do not lead to increased demand.
+This is particularly the case in Germany and Austria.
+When the opposite is true and a high price level is found with high demand specialisation, this suggests that price elasticity on the market is low.
 The fact that this group of goods makes up a large proportion of total demand is essentially due to the high prices, while the propensity to consume remains comparatively low.
-Typical examples of this are the countries from Eastern Europe, Portugal, Greece, Italy and France.
-On the whole, these markets are unfavourable for innovators.
+Typical examples of this are Hungary, Italy, Great Britain, Malta, Estonia, the Czech Republic and Lithuania.
+On the whole, these markets are often unfavourable for innovators.
 Finally, a group of countries can be identified in which the price level is relatively high and the demand specialisation below average.
 In such cases, the high price level leads to a higher than average (compared with other countries) drop in demand.
 The high price level is a disadvantage for export-oriented innovators, as it prevents lower-cost innovation designs from coming into being.
-The countries Ireland, Great Britain, Austria, Sweden und Denmark in particular are faced with this problem.
+The countries Portugal, Greece, Poland, Slovakia, Latvia, Slovenia, Cyprus and Spain in particular are faced with this problem.

 Of all the Lead Market factors, the price or cost advantage seems to be the easiest to influence by means of political intervention.
 One form this intervention may take is the use of taxation on particular factors or goods to directly affect the price and cost structure of innovation designs.
 Any such tax policy should be "trend-oriented" and anticipate future cost developments at an international level.
 Only then will the industries in question be able to produce innovations that will also subsequently be demanded in other markets.
 In contrast, a policy of taxation and subsidisation that went against the international cost trend would only increase the probability of idiosyncratic innovation.
 Price advantages can also be promoted by policies aimed at fostering competition, since intense competition lowers prices for end users.
 A final important point is the aspect of cost advantages resulting from the size of the market.
 In the European Union, the market is already large, so innovation policies should be able to set parameters that allow firms to make the most of the size advantage which, in principle, already exists.
 Such policies include preventing the home market from splitting into regional markets, for example.
 One example of how this problem can arise is if approval procedures or regulations differ from one region to another.